 a.
 Place a trochanter roll outside the thigh.

 b.
-Perform resistive range of motion of the affected leg.
+Perform a resistive range of motion of the affected leg.

 c.
 Adduct and internally rotate the left leg.